Package Integration's post

 Use Generate Scaffold with Datatable

-, at last, to use JQuery Datatables while generating scaffold. the command looks like
+Now I am going to add an option jqueryDT, at last, to use JQuery Datatables while generating scaffolds. the command looks like

 php artisan infyom:scaffold Post --jqueryDT

-Enter all required inputs and generate scaffold of Post.
+Enter all required inputs and generate a scaffold of Post.

-All views are created inside the posts directory in the resource. also, the `post.js` file created inside the js directory in assets that are located inside the resource.
+All views are created inside the posts directory in the resource.
+Also, the post.js file is created inside the js directory in assets that are located inside the resource.

 npm run dev

-Now, datable is ready for use. you can watch the video tutorial here
+Now, the data table is ready for use. you can watch the video tutorial here.

 Stripe Configuration with Laravel